harooonm/libsighandler/README.md

 if you find a memory leak please do drop me an email.

 the goal is to get my code review and testing done by real people other than my self :).

+# Build:
+build with make debug or make optimized and put the shared libray wherever you want. and link with -lsighandler and you should be good to go.

+#Usage:
+    see above.